silver13/floatimu/README.md

 If it is too big to compile:
-  in Kiel uVision Options for target -> use microlib if still too big in Kiel uVision Options for target -> use crossmodule optimization if still too big use different approximations by setting SMALL_ANGLE_APPROX and associated options
+*in Kiel uVision Options for target -> use microlib *in Kiel uVision Options for target -> use crossmodule optimization *use different approximations by setting SMALL_ANGLE_APPROX and associated options